 New members will be invited to say what they bring to the group, and what are their local connections or memberships.
 Members who fail to attend six meetings in a row will be considered to have left the group.

-The chairman will be elected annually in May from among those members who are not already chairs of another parish working group, or chairman of the parish council.
+The chairman is not required to be a Parish Councillor.
+The first chairman to be determined by the Parish Council and thereafter elected annually in May by members of the Your Village Your Voice WG.
 The chairman will be responsible for convening working group meetings and for making monthly reports to the full parish council.

 The purpose of the working group is to develop and implement a recreation strategy for all residents of Bidford-on-Avon parish, based on the feedback from the recreation survey.